Glossary

 In Position

-A Skater is in position when they are on the track, in bounds, and in the designated area for their position when the Jam-Starting Whistle is blown.
+A Skater is In Position when they are on the track, In Bounds, and in the designated area for their Role when the Jam-Starting Whistle is blown.

 In Queue